yatinsns/matasano-crypto/set1/challenge7/README.md

 Note:

 * key should be in hexadecimal format
-* 'echo' adds newline character at end.
-So use 'echo -n' instead.
+* `echo` adds newline character at end.
+So use `echo -n` instead.
-* Use 'hexdump -C' to check output of openssl commands.
+* Use `hexdump -C` to check output of openssl commands.
-* '-nopad' option is added to remove OpenSSL's PKCS#7 padding to ensure there are full blocks.
+* `-nopad` option is added to remove OpenSSL's PKCS#7 padding to ensure there are full blocks.
 Refer [this](http://crypto.stackexchange.com/questions/12621/why-does-openssl-append-extra-bytes-when-encrypting-with-aes-8-ecb) for more details.
 * If you want to use PKCS#7 padding, don't use `-nopad` flog.

 ###